 Annual fee: $149

 Every rule has an exception.
-Southwest’s popular Rapid Rewards program are the cream of the airline credit card crop, and the best part is that you’ll have someone to toast to your savings with on your next Southwest flight.
-New Rapid Rewards Plus applicants through February 11, 2019, receive a free Companion Pass that allows you to bring someone along on a flight before the end of the year for only the cost of taxes and fees.
+Southwest’s popular Rapid Rewards program is the cream of the airline credit card crop.
 Every year on the anniversary of your sign-up date, Southwest will say thanks with 7,500 points on the house.
 Southwest flight purchases kick back at two points per dollar spent and, in a sign of progress for airline cards, offers no foreign transaction fees.
+Redeem points for hotel stays and other travel costs with Southwest’s partners, and take advantage of the new purchase protection and coverage for incidences including lost baggage and roadside assistance.

 - $75 annual travel credit